LuMiSxh/LuMiSxh/README.md

 ## Collaboration

 If anyone wants to contribute to a project of mine or wants to collaborate, please contact me via my E-Mail and we will sort things out.

-## Coding Jobs

-If anyone wants me to code something for them, ask me via my E-Mail and I will awnser as soon as possible.
-Before asking, please make sure your project doesnt violate one of my Rules:

-- **1:** No sexual or harrassing content
-- **2:** No pirated content or anything related to code that will violate their original copyright
-- **3:** No trojans, viruses or anything related that could harm computers